kastle-lab/kastle-drawbridge/resources/personas.md

 ### Background & Needs

-Eric's learning path consists of the whole vizualisation, constructing and validation process.
+Eric's learning path consists of the whole visualization, constructing and validation process.
 He has to learn all the tools the lab uses when it comes to Knowledge Graph construction and validation.

 ### Learning Path